-The Organization received donations of services from two of its software vendors estimated at \$269,672 for its software application development.
-Also, it received donations of goods and services estimated at \$1,789 from a donor for program support and coordination for its Family-Match program in the state of Florida.
-Additionally, it received donations of services estimated at \$15,250 from donors for board leadership training and advisement and special project support throughout the year.
+The Organization received donations of services from two of its software vendors estimated at \$112,470 for its software application development.
+Also, it received donations of services estimated at \$548 from a donor for program support and coordination of its Family-Match program in the state of Florida.
+It received donations of services from two of its marketing vendors estimated at \$7,275 for marketing services.
+Additionally, it received donations of services estimated at \$32,400 from donors for board leadership training and advisement and special project support throughout the year.
 Finally, the Organization received donations of attorney services from its legal advisors.
-The estimated amount of donated legal fees was \$57,450.
-Such amounts have been reported as donated services for \$343,923 and donated supplies for \$238 in the accompanying financial statements.
+The estimated amount of donated legal fees was \$61,333.
+The total amount of these donated services has been reported in the Statement of Activities as donated services for \$214,026.